rkyzk/poetry-2023/README.md

 ## Manual Testing

-Manual tests for this applicatio is documented [here](./public/documents/MANUALTESTS.md)
+Manual tests for this applicatio are documented [here](./public/documents/MANUALTESTS.md)

 ## Bugs